Taking $5,000 per month or less in card payments?

-- Global Processing With Local Customization: Adyen is a thoroughly international processor.
+- Global Processing With Local Customization: Adyen is an international processor.
 In addition to standard credit and debit cards, the company aims to facilitate payments in as many locally-accepted methods as possible.
 This is accomplished through Adyen’s ability to adopt an international or local acquiring approach depending on the country.
 Adyen’s flexibility in this regard can help merchants reduce fees and increase authorization rates for country-specific payment methods.
-On another international note, merchants can also enable Dynamic Currency Conversion for their customers at the point of sale.
+Merchants can also enable Dynamic Currency Conversion for their customers at the point of sale.

 - Omnichannel Payments: This refers to the main three ways businesses operate: online, in-app, and in-store.
 The omnichannel shopper’s info and complete transaction history are integrated into one overarching system and set of records, resulting in a more seamless purchasing experience.

 - Online Payments: All merchants have the option of integrating Adyen with their website, mobile site, or app.
 Integrating Adyen with your online store enables a few cool features, including one-click checkout and recurring payments.

 - Marketplace Payments (MarketPay): Adyen facilitates payments within online marketplaces. eBay would be a prime example of a marketplace — a platform that connects buyers and sellers.
 Among other features, MarketPay includes the ability to split payments across multiple sub-merchants, transfer funds, and schedule payouts.